microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 * Applying the inverse change rebased over the interim changes

+For both Patch Undo and Retroactive Undo, it seems preferable if a change that is concurrent to (and sequenced after) both the original change and its inverse, would end up behaving as though neither the original nor the inverse were ever issued.

 For both Patch Undo and Retroactive Undo, we could potentially consider whether the interim change could successfully be applied if rebased over the inverse change.
 If not, we could only prune the inverse to make it so.
 This would have the effect of only undoing changes that no other change since depends on.